 Bearing in mind he lived and operated in the very different world of the 19th century it would no doubt surprise many of his present day detractors that he is on record as stating: “I could never accept the position that we should disqualify a human being on account of his colour.”
 (Cecil Rhodes and his Time by AP Davidson (2003) p 255).

-And let no one forget the great legacy he left to the English speaking world in the form of the Rhodes Scholarships which so long after his death still provide 83 places each year to students from around the world to study for three years at the oldest university in the English speaking world, which Rhodes himself had attended: Oxford.
+And let no one forget the great legacy he left to the English speaking world in the form of the Rhodes Scholarships which, so long after his death, now provides 100 places each year to students from around the world to study for three years at the oldest university in the English speaking world, which Rhodes himself had attended: Oxford.

 Rhodes’s vision in founding the Scholarships was to develop outstanding leaders who would be motivated to “esteem the performance of public duties as their highest aim”, and to promote international understanding and peace.